trimstray/nginx-admins-handbook/README.md

     proxy_set_header Connection "upgrade";
     ```

-  - `Host` - the `$host` variable in the following order of precedence contains: host name from the request line, or host name from the Host request header field, or the server name matching a request:
+  - `Host` - the `$host` variable in the following order of precedence contains: host name from the request line, or host name from the Host request header field, or the server name matching a request: NGINX uses `Host` header for `server_name` matching.
+It does not use TLS SNI.
+This means that for an SSL server, NGINX must be able to accept SSL connection, which boils down to having certificate/key.
+The cert/key can be any, e.g. self-signed:

     ```bash
     proxy_set_header Host $host;